Nick8735/Safe_Stock/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

+## Deploying to Heroku

+1. In your terminal enter $ pip3 freeze --local > requirments.txt.
+2. Then use the echo web: python app.py > Procfile to create files for flask.
+3. login to Heroku and click on the new button to create a new app.
+4. Connect to your Github Repository on the deploy page in heroku.
+5. Go to Heroku settings tab and goto your Config Var and add in your variables
+6. Enable automatic deployment and click Deploy.
+7. Set up environment on Heroku by going to Settings tab.
+8. On Config Vars section, click Reveal Config Vars
+9. Based on env.py file, add all the environment variables to the Config Vars section.

 ## Making a Local Clone

 1. Log in to GitHub and locate the GitHub Repository